Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Experimental Assessment

 Note that the solutions in~\cite{alhazbi2023_arxiv} and~\cite{alhazbi2023_ccnc} report a higher classification accuracy than \sol\ for a low number of samples.
 For example, when the $n=10,000$, \sol\ reports an accuracy of $0.498$ while such values amount to $0.99$ and $0.95$ for the solution in~\cite{alhazbi2023_arxiv} and~\cite{alhazbi2023_ccnc}, respectively.
 When the available number of samples increases, the accuracy of the benchmark approaches is still high, but the variance becomes larger (see the red bars).
-Conversely, when $n \ge 50,000$, not only the accuracy of \sol\ is very high (always higher than $0.99$), but the variance is also very limited (less than $0.001$ for all tests), which indicates greater robustness and reliability.
+On the contrary, when $n \ge 50,000$, not only the accuracy of \sol\ is very high (always higher than $0.99$), but the variance is also minimal (less than $0.001$ for all tests), indicating greater robustness and reliability.
 Such results further motivate the deployment of \sol\ and highlight its superiority compared to the benchmark solutions.

 To provide further insight into the performance of \sol, we investigated the impact of additional configuration parameters.
-In particular, in the same setup as the last cited test, considering $n=100,000$, we evaluated the impact of the size of the training set.
+In particular, in the same setup as the last cited test, considering $n=100,000$, we evaluated the effect of the training set size.
 Figure~\ref{fig:setSize_autoenc} summarizes the results of our investigation, distinguishing the achieved \ac{TPR} and \ac{TNR} of our proposed solution.

-We notice that to perform reliably, \sol requires a minimum training set of only $9$ images, reporting $TPR$ and $TNR$ values of $0.962$ and $0.99$, respectively.
-Performance stays almost constant when increasing the training set size.
-However, increasing the training set could be particularly relevant in very noisy scenarios, characterized by a wider range of \emph{expected} wireless channel fluctuations.
-We recall that we need to train \sol\ only once, before deployment, and such results do not affect the deployability of our solution at runtime.
+To perform reliably, \sol\ requires a minimum training set of only $9$ images, reporting $TPR$ and $TNR$ values of $0.962$ and $0.99$, respectively.
+Performance remains almost constant when increasing the training set size.
+However, increasing the training set could be particularly relevant in very noisy scenarios characterized by a broader range of \emph{expected} wireless channel fluctuations.
+We recall that we need to train \sol\ only once before deployment, and such results do not affect the deployability of our solution at runtime.